 Our initiative is open to all who wish to be educated in asylum law – as well as to non-students and students of any other disciplines.

 Our actual job consists of informing and guiding those in question in the course of the administrative procedures they face, making them aware of their respective personal rights and duties.
 Our area of speciality is asylum law and related subjects, such as the Dublin Process.

 The counselling is carried out by volunteers, who are educated during the training programme that we organise and finance.
-To guarantee the quality of our services, we cooperate with the University of Leipzig as well as with lawyers specialised in this area, such as judges of the Federal Constitutional Court.
+To guarantee the quality of our services, we cooperate with the University of Leipzig as well as with lawyers specialised in this area, such as judges of the Federal Administrative Court.
 In the spring of 2015, we were able for the first time to actively provide legal counsel in several temporary shelters and asylum-seeker homes.